 A word of caution, though: this wisdom doesn’t necessarily apply to the ATM network.
 A few of the ones we tried (especially the ubiquitous Bank Hapoalim, identifiable by their red square logo) didn’t accept Visa.
 They would spit our cards back out at us without dispensing any cash, much to the chagrin of the disgruntled Israelis lining up behind us.
 It’s not the end of the world, you can find ATMs that are compatible (and, indeed, it’s advisable to do so if you find yourself short, rather than go into a bank).
 It’s just that it’ll be a bit of a bear hunt each time if you’re using Visa.

-Plus, the more often you hit the ATM, the more often your bank will sting you with foreign ATM fees and foreign currency transaction charges.
+Other things to consider: the more often you hit the ATM, the more often your bank will sting you with foreign ATM fees and foreign currency transaction charges.
 The cheapest course of action will likely be to try and change as much money as you need before you go, and take it with you.

 One big upside is that the ATMs all have an English option (well, at least in the areas we were visiting, anyway).
 In fact, they will usually switch to English automatically when they detect that you’ve entered a foreign card.
 There are still some old-school machines where you have to press a button to change the language, but that won’t kill you.